d6agarwal/sp25-cse110-lab4/expose/javascript/part1.md

 4. values added: 20

+5. (Outputs an error message, does not print anything)
-5. ReferenceError: result is not defined at sumValues (<anonymous>:14:33) at <anonymous>:17:1 at mn (<anonymous>:16:5455)
+   ReferenceError: result is not defined
+    at sumValues (<anonymous>:14:33)
+    at <anonymous>:17:1
+    at mn (<anonymous>:16:5455)